 Then came Batman Arkham Origins (made by WB Game Montreal this time).
-It caught some hate but was decent.
+It caught some hate, maybe because it didn’t feature the original voice cast, or maybe because it was pretty much like Arkham City.
 It might not have been a 9 or 10 as the others in this franchise, but it was a solid 7.

 To be clear, Batman Arkham Knight, was supposed to end the series.
 There wasn’t (and still isn’t) a sequel planned for it.
 However, the game had its share of technical problems as soon as it came out.
 The PC Port might as well have been called “Arkham – waiting for the patch”.
 When all of that was sorted out eventually, the game was a reasonable experience (that still has a few hangups, but we’ve learned to live with them).
 A solid 6.5 (7 if you could magically drop the tank stuff).

-There was the grind of the Batmobile and some puzzles were long just for the sake of being long, but you still had a good (even if slightly predictable) story to go with it.
+There was the Batmobile grind and some puzzles were long just for the sake of being long, but you still had a good (even if slightly predictable) story to go with it.